Frequently Asked Questions

 We have a Writing Center and a Math Center that offer some tutoring.
 There is also some tutoring available through individual departments.
 Some is free, but most upper level courses only have tutors for hire.
 All tutors are peer tutors.
 We do not provide professional tutors.
 (In very limited special cases, tutoring may be paid for for Foreign Language classes.)

 How are note takers and readers made available, selected and arranged?

 The professors make an anonymous announcement in class for volunteers to copy their notes for other students.
 (We also recommend that students tape record their classes.)
 The ODS will arrange for readers when necessary for tests.
-We have technology in the library for reading books.
-(Kurzweil) We will also assist the student in obtaining e-text copies of texts.
+We will also assist the student in obtaining e-text copies of texts.

 Are sign language interpreters available?
 How are they arranged?